apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/optional-plugins/_index.en.md

 - `org.apache.shardingsphere:shardingsphere-proxy-backend-core`, the backend core for ShardingSphere Proxy
 - `org.apache.shardingsphere:shardingsphere-standalone-mode-core`, the persistence definition core of single-machine mode configuration information

-For the core `org.apache.shardingsphere:shardingsphere-jdbc-core`,Its built-in plugins reference[ShardingSphere-JDBC Optional Plugins](/en/user-manual/shardingsphere-jdbc/optional-plugins/).
+For the core `org.apache.shardingsphere:shardingsphere-jdbc`,Its built-in plugins reference[ShardingSphere-JDBC Optional Plugins](/en/user-manual/shardingsphere-jdbc/optional-plugins/).

 If ShardingSphere Proxy needs to use optional plugins, you need to download the JAR containing its SPI implementation and its dependent JARs from Maven Central.